 He does need permission from the federal government to use the machine.

-He will need and and he is working with uh state and local officials uh in Louisiana, the New Orleans area, and they're uh locals down there trying to raise money to help defray some of the costs of using because they want some action.
+And locals down there trying to raise money to help defray some of the costs of using it because they want some action.

 They want some action.

-And they're they're not getting anything other than a bunch of meetings and works and progress and uh bunch process stuff uh and finger pointing and blame, uh, which is all oriented toward the political end of this.
+And they're not getting anything other than a bunch of meetings and works and progress and a bunch of process stuff and finger pointing and blame, which is all oriented toward the political end of this.

-And meanwhile, we got the state control media running around us and assuring us that Obama cares.
+And meanwhile, we got the state-controlled media running around us and assuring us that Obama cares.

 And I'm just telling you, if they have to tell us that, then it must mean that there's a question about it.